Balasubramanian-pg/SQL-Portfolio/Runner & Customer Experience/# Runner and Customer Experience Analysi.md

 ```

 **Explanation:**
-- `CASE` statement segments the registration dates into weekly periods.
+- The `CASE` statement segments the registration dates into weekly periods.
 - Each runner ID is grouped by the registration date to count signups per week.

 **Improvement:** Using a dynamic date function for flexible periods would make the query more reusable.